 We return to Madikeri to see the Abbey falls.
 We go down a rocky road with beautiful trees, and huge spiders swaying before our eyes above the huge coffee plantations.
 This is a pretty waterfall and the water must be more impressive during the monsoons and the rainy season.
 And what do you do on waterfalls with clear water?
 We swim!

 We reach a kind of viewpoint with a view over the mountain and the coffee plantations.
 But there is little time to admire the view.
 It's getting dark and we want to get to an even better place.
 So we step through the bushes, over sticks and stones and finally land on a cliff.
-And we end up in Raja seat, where we see the sunset over the valley.
-We return to dine at the restaurant of the homestay.
+And we end up in Raja Tombs, where we see the sunset over the valley.

 Day 4 - Madikeri